RDB-1998/RDB-1998/README.md

  - `HTML` `CSS`

 📚 Background:
-- 6+ years of trading experience (crypto, futures, options)
+- 6+ years of Trading experience (crypto, futures, options)
-- Sales / Business development in Fintech and Financial services
+- Sales / Business Development in Fintech and Financial services
-- Content creation / Market research in the crypto industry

 📍 Based in Bulgaria | Open to relocation